Early life and education

 Employment at the University of Michigan

-Since 2004, I have been on faculty in the Department of Linguistics at the University of Michigan, where I am currently an Associate Professor of Linguistics, and Associate Director of the African Studies Center.
+Since 2004, I have been on faculty in the Department of Linguistics at the University of Michigan, where I am currently a Professor of Linguistics, and Director of the African Studies Center.

-An ongoing part of my research program focuses on phonological variation, and on how constraint-based models of phonological grammar (Optimality Theory and Harmonic Grammar) can be extended to account for variable phenomena.
+My dissertation research as well as my research for roughly the first decade post-PhD focused on phonological variation, and on how constraint-based models of phonological grammar (Optimality Theory and Harmonic Grammar) can be extended to account for variable phenomena.
 A particular focus of this research is on how grammatical and non-grammatical factors that contribute to variation can be combined into a single integrated model of phonological competence.

 The time course of the production and perception of coarticulation